decaffeinate/bulk-decaffeinate/README.md

      in the order specified.
   6. If the `mochaEnvFilePattern` config value is specified, it prepends `/* eslint-env mocha */` to the top of every test file.
+  7. If the `fixImportsConfig` config value is specified, it runs a transform that does whole-codebase analysis to fix any import problems that might have been introduced by decaffeinate.
-  7. It runs `eslint --fix` on all files, which applies some style fixes according to your lint rules.
+  8. It runs `eslint --fix` on all files, which applies some style fixes according to your lint rules.
 For any remaining lint failures, it puts a comment at the top of the file disabling those specific lint rules and leaves a TODO comment to fix any remaining style issues.
-  8. All post-decaffeinate changes are committed as a third commit.
+  9. All post-decaffeinate changes are committed as a third commit.

 In all generated commits, "decaffeinate" is used as the author name (but not the email address).
 This makes it clear to people using `git blame` that the file